aws-powertools/powertools-lambda-typescript/docs/core/metrics.md

 If you'd like to remove them at some point, you can use the `clearDefaultDimensions` method.

+### Changing default timestamp

+When creating metrics, we use the current timestamp.
+If you want to change the timestamp of all the metrics you create, utilize the `setTimestamp` function.
+You can specify a datetime object or an integer representing an epoch timestamp in milliseconds.

+Note that when specifying the timestamp using an integer, it must adhere to the epoch timezone format in milliseconds.

+=== "setTimestamp method"

+    ```typescript hl_lines="13"
+    --8<-- "examples/snippets/metrics/setTimestamp.ts"
+    ```

 ### Flushing metrics

 As you finish adding all your metrics, you need to serialize and "flush them" by calling `publishStoredMetrics()`.
 This will print the metrics to standard output.